twosigma/git-meta/doc/architecture.md

 # Naive Architecture

-In this section we describer the basic model we had in mind when we started git-meta.
+In this section we describe the basic model we had in mind when we started git-meta.
 First, we provide an overview of the original architecture.
 Then, we describe a series of problems that arise from this architecture.
 Finally, we draw conclusions by this exercise and connect them to our final design